dario-santos/website-source/actions.md

 Community events

-: We sponsored video-capture for the Paris OCaml meetup.
+: We sponsor video-capture for the Paris OCaml meetup.
 (If you would like to run a regular meetup in another city, feel free to get in touch!)

+: We sponsor the [SWERC](https://swerc.eu/2019/about/) programming
+  contest for 2019-2020, and in return the contest added OCaml to the list of available languages.

+: We are sponsoring a development sprint for the [Owl](https://github.com/owlbarn) project for scientific computing in OCaml.

-OCaml Language design and development
+OCaml language design and development

 : We funded two [Outreachy](https://www.outreachy.org/) internships to improve our testing of the OCaml compiler and language tools, while